theoweiss/apt-repo/README.md

 apt-repo
 ========

-A maven plugin to create an apt repository.
+A maven plugin to create an apt repository for your java artifacts.

 This plugin turns your maven build for deb files into an apt-repository.

-It is meant to be used in conjunction with plugins like "jdeb", which generate deb files from your artifacts. apt-repo will generate an apt Release and Packages.gz file for these deb files.
+It is meant to be used in conjunction with plugins like "jdeb", which generate deb files for your artifacts. apt-repo generates an apt repository in "flat repository format".
+An apt "Release" and "Packages.gz" file will be placed into the directory containing the deb files.
-Therefore the apt command will recognize your maven build as a valid repo.
+Therefore the apt command will recognize your deb files - build by maven - as a valid repository.

 Add the plugin to your pom.xml link this:
 ```
  <build>